 Supplemental Instruction (SI) is a program that offers weekly review sessions for certain core classes that freshmen often find challenging.
-SI is offered through the SSC in collaboration with UHV faculty members.
+SI is offered through the SSC in collaboration with key faculty members.
 In SI, a tutor "takes" a course he or she has already passed with an A or B and creates review sessions based on course content.
-At each session, an SI leader guides students through class material and encourages students to compare notes, discuss important concepts, and develop strategies for studying the subject.
-SI is available within select courses.
-Your advisor may encourage you to take classes that include SI.